luxfi/LPs/docs/Z-CHAIN_DESIGN.md

 ## Conclusion

-The Z-Chain provides Lux Network with state-of-the-art privacy technology, enabling confidential transactions and computation while maintaining compatibility with existing infrastructure through the M-Chain bridge.
+The Z-Chain provides Lux Network with state-of-the-art privacy technology, enabling confidential transactions and computation while maintaining compatibility with existing infrastructure through the T-Chain bridge.